gaclee3b/shared/README.md

 6. Load the \*.json file
 7. Now use VIA as normal

-Until I figure out how to push this json file into VIA's database, this is the only known way to program the merr60 PCB.
+Until I figure out how to push this json file into VIA's database, this is the only known way to program the merro60 PCB.~~

+merro60 should be recognized by VIA by default.
+No side-loading required.

 ---